-We are currently working with the Knowledge Exchange department at UK Parliament to increase the participation of academics of colour from under-represented groups in the knowledge exchange process.
+We are currently working with the Knowledge Exchange department at UK Parliament to increase the participation of 1Black researchers from under-represented groups in the knowledge exchange process.
 Addressing racial disparities and increasing the diversity of researchers whose studies inform government policy is essential to democracy.
 Our collaborative project aims to:

-- Identify barriers and structural inequalities that limit participation of academics of colour in the UK Parliament knowledge exchange process.
+Identify barriers and structural inequalities that limit participation in the UK Parliament knowledge exchange process.

-- Develop positive action strategies to increase participation of academics of colour in the knowledge exchange process.
+Develop positive action strategies to increase participation in the knowledge exchange process.

-- Build networks within UK Parliament to enhance future engagement with academics of colour from under-represented groups.
+Build networks within UK Parliament to enhance future engagement .

 This project is being written up as a research paper entitled: ‘Strengthening Democracy: Increasing Racial and Ethnic Diversity in the UK Parliament Knowledge Exchange Process’.
 Please see the below statement from the UK Parliament Knowledge Exchange Dept: